dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/other/client_pygame/config.md

 ## `POST_GAME_WAIT_TIME`

-This is how long to wait after the game is over before returning to the pre-game display
+This is how long to wait after the game is over before returning to the pre-game display.

 ## `WINDOW_WIDTH`